 Hyatt Points Advance

 If you find an award stay that costs more than the number of points in your account, the website will tell you that you can “always purchase points.”
 Well, sure, but that’s rarely a good deal.
 Plus, what if you expect to earn enough points for the stay in other ways?
-Maybe, for example, you’re working towards a Chase Ultimate Rewards signup bonus and plan to transfer points to Hyatt — but you don’t want to wait to book the award because availability for the room may go away.
+Maybe, for example, you’re working towards a Chase Ultimate Rewards introductory bonus offer and plan to transfer points to Hyatt, but you don’t want to wait to book the award because availability for the room may go away or the property may increase in category.
 In that case, it’s time to take advantage of your Globalist elite status.

 If you have Globalist status, you can contact Hyatt to book awards for you even when you don’t have enough points.
 If you have access to a My Hyatt Concierge, I recommend booking through them.
-Otherwise, direct message Hyatt Concierge on Twitter.
-Either way, as long as you have Globalist status, they’ll make the booking for you.
+Otherwise, you can try sending a direct message the Hyatt Concierge on Twitter or calling the Hyatt Globalist line.
+As long as you have Globalist status, Hyatt can make the booking for you.

 Important: Be sure to get the required points into your account more than a week before your stay.
 If you don’t have the points 7 days before your stay, the reservation will change to a paid rate.